ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/LiSSA-RATLR-V1/README.md

 ## Usage
 1. Select the dataset you want to use for evaluation and go to this directory.
 E.g., `cd evaluation/smos`
-2. To run the evaluations just execute `bash evaluate.sh`
+2. To run the evaluations just execute `bash evaluate.sh` the script assumes that you have set the environment variables `OPENAI_API_KEY` and `OPENAI_ORGANIZATION_ID`.
+In our docker image, we set these to `dummy` to use the cache.
+If you want to use the cache, you can set these to `dummy` as well.

 ### New datasets or running without cache
 3. Configure your OpenAI API key and organization in a `.env` file.
 You can use the provided template file as a template [lissa/env-template](./lissa/env-template).